meeshkan/webapp/README.md

 This repository makes heavy use of certain libraries.
 Without being familiar with the basics of how these libraries work, it will be difficult to understand the code base.

-These libraries are, in no particualr order:
+These libraries are, in no particular order:

 - [`next.js`](https://github.com/zeit/next.js): Opinionated framework for writing server-rendered React apps.
 - [`chakra-ui`](https://github.com/chakra-ui/chakra-ui): Accessible React component library.